Probing multi-mobility edges in quasiperiodic mosaic lattices: Experimental Implementation

-Experimentally, we implement the photonic quasiperiodic mosaic lattices based on integrated $\text{Si}_3\text{N}_4$ photonics platform (see Supplementary Information B for more fabrication details) \cite{silicon}.
+In our experiment, we implement the photonic quasiperiodic mosaic lattices based on integrated $\text{Si}_3\text{N}_4$ photonics platform (see SI~C for more fabrication details) \cite{silicon}.
 A scanning electron microscope (SEM) image of the nanophotonic device is presented in Fig.~\ref{fig1}(d).
-To design the desired on-site potential of each modulated site, we control the width of each waveguide according to numerical vectorial mode solver \cite{lumerical}.
-We set 550~nm as the default width for a flexible tuning range while maintaining single-mode profile operation, and the modulated sites are designed to yield the potential modulation at a given modulation level of $\lambda=5$, shown in Supplementary Information A.1 to be enough to form all the MEs.
-The waveguide separation is carefully designed to keep the hopping term uniform due to the asymmetric coupling of different waveguide widths (see Supplementary Information C for the design methods).
+To design the desired on-site potential of each modulated site, we control the width of each waveguide according to numerical vectorial mode solver.
+We set 550~nm as the default width for a flexible tuning range while maintaining single-mode profile operation, and the modulated sites are designed to yield the potential modulation at a given modulation level of $\lambda/J=5$, shown in SI~A.1 to be enough to form all the MEs.
+The waveguide separation is carefully designed to keep the hopping term uniform due to the asymmetric coupling of different waveguide widths (see SI~D for the design methods and SI~F for device charaterization).
 We choose the 4th, 8th and 15th inputs to probe different regimes in the energy diagram.
 We adiabatically expand the output array by a fan-out structure, and all the output waveguides are coupled to grating couplers for the spatial intensity measurement.
 An additional monitor waveguide is fabricated for the facet beam profile imaging and polarization control as our previous designs~\cite{Gao2022,Xu2022,gao2023scalable}.
-We also vary the propagation lengths in the samples from 200 to 1000 \textmu m with an interval of 200 \textmu m to probe the light dynamics in the lattices.
+We also vary the propagation lengths in different samples (with the same fabrication recipe) from 200 to 1000 \textmu m with an interval of 200 \textmu m to probe the light dynamics in the lattices.